-- Preliminary- The Preliminary IPT core topics are: Introduction to Information Skills and Systems, Tools for Information Processes, and Developing Information Systems - HSC- Project Management, Information Systems and Databases, Communications and Networks and option topics Transaction Processing Systems and Multimedia Systems
+- Preliminary- The Prelim IPT core topics are: Introduction to Information Skills and Systems, Tools for Information Processes, and Developing Information Systems.
+Students will learn about the importance of information systems for businesses and use a range of software to produce products for a chosen business. - HSC- Project Management, Information Systems and Databases, Communications and Networks and option topics Transaction Processing Systems and Multimedia Systems.
+Students will learn how data is created and transmitted in a range of everyday multimedia and transaction systems.
+Students will have the opportunity to apply their developed project management skills in a group project involving the use of multimedia authoring and database tools.